 We’re starting with a metric that not many developers use, and it’s not 100% necessary either.
-However, it may be interesting to know the percentage of users who return within 24h after installing the app on their devices.
+Day-0 retention lets you know the percentage of users who return within 24h after installing the app on their devices.

-It is quite useful when you need to quickly understand if some of the retention features you’ve integrated are properly working or anything that may block the user’s game experience.
+A useful metric to quickly understand the retention of the features you’ve integrated.
+Find if they are working as intended or if anything is blocking the user’s game experience.

 Day 1 Retention

 Shows the percentage of users that open your app one day after the install.
-This metric can tell you the first impression that the players get from your mobile game and how likely they are to remember your game.
+Learn the first impression that the players get from your mobile game.
+It will tell you how likely they are to remember your game and come back.

 Even hyper-casual games have a tutorial, and your game should have one too.
-It’s a good way to control the user’s experience and be sure nothing awkward is happening during their first encounter.
+It’s a good way to control the user’s experience and be sure nothing awkward exists during their first encounter.

 You don’t have to bother that much with the industry averages for this metric during the soft launch phase.
 Instead, focus on growing your Tutorial Retention value after each new version you release.

-It also tells you how many users have already gone through the “learning phase” and understand what your game is about.
+Tutorial Conversions tells you how many users have already gone through the Learning Phase.
+Once they passed the tutorial, they (should have) understood what your game is about.